-Bits Title Function ⟨10:8⟩ Transmit Line Number DMA Mode: If the transmit ready bit (asynchronous CSR bit (15)) is set, bits (10:8) contain the line number of the transmit DMA transfer that has completed (successfully or unsuccessfully).
-Silo Mode: If the transmit ready bit (asynchronous CSR bit $\langle 15 \rangle$) is set, bits $\langle 10.8 \rangle$ contain the line number of the silo that has emptied.
+Bits Title Function ⟨10:8⟩ Transmit Line Number DMA Mode: If the transmit ready bit (asynchronous CSR bit $\langle 15 \rangle$) is set, bits $\langle 10.8 \rangle$ contain the line number of the transmit DMA transfer that has completed (successfully or unsuccessfully).
+Silo Mode: If the transmit ready bit (asynchronous CSR bit $\langle 15 \rangle$) is set, bits $\langle 10:8 \rangle$ contain the line number of the silo that has emptied.
 These read-only bits are cleared by either a Master Reset, INIT, or reading the asynchronous control status register.
 (11) Unused (12) Transmit DMA Error This bit is used only when the respective line is in DMA mode.
-This bit is set for the indicated line if the DMF32 UNIBUS controller either did not receive a SSYN at least 32 μ s after issuing a MSYN, or the controller could not become bus master for at least 32 μ s after having asserted BUS NPR.
-Bits (10:8) of the asynchronous control status register point to the line in error.
-(13) Unused Bit This read-only bit is cleared by a Master Reset, INIT, or by reading this register.
-(14) Transmit Interrupt Enable When set, this bit allows an interrupt request to be made to the transmit vector when the transmit ready bit (asynchronous CSR bit (15)) becomes set.
+This bit is set for the indicated line if the DMF32 UNIBUS controller either did not receive a SSYN at least 32 μ s after issuing a MSYN.
+Bits $\langle 10:8 \rangle$ of the asynchronous control status register point to the line in error.
+This read-only bit is cleared by a Master Reset, INIT, or by reading this register. ⟨13⟩ Unused Bit ⟨14⟩ Transmit Interrupt Enable When set, this bit allows an interrupt request to be made to the transmit vector when the transmit ready bit (asynchronous CSR bit (15)) becomes set.
 A Master Reset or INIT clears this read/write bit.
 (15) Transmitter Ready Silo Mode: The DMF32 sets this bit when an enabled line (pointed to by bits (10:8)) has loaded the last character from the silo into the respective UART's holding register.
 DMA Mode: The DMF32 sets this bit when an enabled line (pointed to by bits (10:8)) has terminated a DMA transfer either successfully or unsuccessfully.
-A successful DMA termination means that all the data has been transferred from main memory to the DMF32 and that the last 'character in the silo has been loaded into the respective UART's holding register.
-An unsuccessful DMA transfer sets the transmit DMA memory error bit (asynchronous CSR bit (12)).
-This read-only bit is cleared when the program reads the asynchronous CSR, or when a Master Reset or INIT is performed.
+A successful DMA termination means that all the data has been transferred from main memory to the DMF32 and that the last character in the silo has been loaded into the respective UART's holding register.
+As unsuccessful DMA transfer sets the transmit DMA memory error bit (asynchronous CSR bit (12)).
+This read-only bit is cleared when the program reads the asynchronous CSR, or when Master Reset or INIT is performed.